DGP brane cosmology and quark-hadron phase transition: Introduction

-The existence of a phase transition from the quark–-gluon plasma phase to hadron gas phase is a definite prediction of QCD.
-However, the phase transition in QCD can be characterized by a truly singular behavior of the partition function leading to a first or second order phase transition, and also it can be only a crossover with rapid changes in some observables, strongly depends on the values of the quark masses.
-The possibility that the bags of quark-gluon undergoing a phase transition was demonstrated for the first time in \cite{Gorenstein}.
-Most studies have shown that one may obtain a first, second or higher order transition, with the possibility of even no phase transition being pointed out in \cite{Greiner}.
+The existence of the phase transition from the quark–-gluon plasma phase to hadron gas phase is therefore a definite prediction of QCD.
+However, the phase transition in QCD can be characterized by a truly singular behavior of the partition function leading to a first or second order phase transition, or it can be only a crossover with rapid changes in some observables, strongly depending on the values of the quark masses.
+The possibility of phase transitions in a gas of quark–-gluon bag was demonstrated for the first time in \cite{Gorenstein}.
+Most studies have shown that first, second or higher order transitions are possible.
+The possibility of no phase transitions has also been pointed out in \cite{Greiner}.
 Recently, lattice QCD calculations for two quark flavors suggest that QCD makes a smooth crossover transition at a temperature of $T_c\sim 150 $ MeV \cite{tan}.
 Such a phase transition could be responsible for the formation of relic quark--gluon objects in the early universe which may have survived.
-In this paper, our study on phase transition are based on the ideas proposed in the first reference in \cite{Gorenstein} where it was shown that under certain conditions a gas of extended hadrons could produce phase transitions of the first or second order, and also a smooth crossover transition that might be qualitatively similar to that of lattice QCD.
+In this paper, our studies on phase transition are based on the ideas proposed in the first reference in \cite{Gorenstein}, where it was shown that under certain circumstances a gas of extended hadrons could produce phase transitions of the first or second order, and also a smooth crossover transition that might be qualitatively similar to that of lattice QCD.
+The physics of quark–-hadron phase transition and its cosmological implications have been extensively discussed in the framework of general relativistic cosmology in \cite{quark}-\cite{quark12}.